conorwalsh/LEDPostBox/README.md

 Possible Improvements
 -----------------------
-* Add a Real Time Clock (RTC) and have it reset at a specified time (I didn't have an RTC available when I built this).
+* Add a Real Time Clock (RTC) and have it reset at a specified time e.g. 2 am (I didn't have an RTC available when I built this).
 * Add "Smart" capabilities to send an email or SMS when post is delivered (I didn't have to do this as the carrier already sends an email when post is delivered).
 * Rechargeable battery system, possibly using a solar panel (I had to run power to my postbox!).
 I measured the power usage from my system and it was 1.4 Watts (Yours may be less as this included the AC -> DC transformer).
 This system uses 12.264kWh per year which would cost roughly between €1.50 and €2 to run for the year (depending on your unit price).
 * I couldn't find bright green LEDs that's why the colours are red and blue as I had bright LEDs in those colours.

 Circuitry Photos
 -----------------------
-Arduino Nano with soldered connectors:<br/>
+Arduino Nano (Chinese Clone) with soldered connectors:<br/>
 <img src="https://github.com/conorwalsh/LEDPostBox/blob/master/images/IMG_20170518_085043155_BURST000_COVER_TOP.jpg" width="400"/>
 <img src="https://github.com/conorwalsh/LEDPostBox/blob/master/images/IMG_20170518_085048447.jpg" width="400"/>